wendlingd/Interactive-Treemap-with-Shading/readme.md

 # Read Me

-Source of this chart was Nathan Yau's excellent [Jobs Charted by State and Salary.](http://flowingdata.com/2014/07/02/jobs-charted-by-state-and-salary/)
+Source of this chart was Nathan Yau's [Jobs Charted by State and Salary.](http://flowingdata.com/2014/07/02/jobs-charted-by-state-and-salary/)

 ## Visualize and Accelerate Web Site Repairs